Kim Wilcox enters her 15th season at the helm of the UAB women's golf program in 2016-17.

-The 2011-12 campaign marked the 10th for Kim Wilcox as head coach of the UAB women's golf program as the Blazers added three top-3 tournament finishes and one individual medalist to their list of accomplishments in the 2011-12 season.
+The Blazers added three top-3 tournament finishes and one individual medalist to their list of accomplishments in the 2011-12 season.

 As a team, the 2011-12 Blazers tied for second place at the CSU Wendy's Invitational to go along with a pair of third-place finishes at their own UAB Fall Beach Blast and the Belmont Invite.